dimitri-nicolo/calico/networking/egress/egress-gateway-aws.md

   * `allowedUse` set to `["Workload"]` to tell {{site.prodname}} IPAM to use those pools for the egress gateway workloads.
   * `vxlanMode` and `ipipMode` set to `Never` in order to disable encapsulation for the egress gateway pods.  (`Never` is the default if these fields are not specified.)
   * `blockSize` set to 32.
 This aligns {{site.prodname}} IPAM with the behaviour of the AWS fabric.
+  * `disableBGPExport` set to `true`.
+This prevents routign conflicts if your cluster is using IPIP or BGP networking.

   It's also recommended to: